 Bloom Time: Spring until the end of summer

-Nymphaea candida is an aquatic, perennial herb that is spreading up to 2 feet (60 cm).
+Nymphaea candida is an aquatic perennial herb that is spreading up to 2 feet (60 cm).
 Rhizomes are stoloniferous and unbranched.
 Leaves are up to 8 inches (20 cm) in diameter, usually floating or submerged.
 They are membranous when young and prominently veined when mature.
-The small flower is white with a yellow center and up to 8 inches (20 cm) in diameter.
-The flower is bisexual and it is usually floating alone.
+The flower is bisexual, white with a yellow center, up to 8 inches (20 cm) in diameter, and it is usually floating alone.

 USDA hardiness zones 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).